 As owners, sometimes we aren’t prepared for the challenges that might arise when you own multiple dogs.
 If you don’t feel like you can stop aggressive behavior, professionals are willing to help you at every turn.

 Reach out to professional trainers so they can assess and train the behavior appropriately.
 They will be able to try lots of different tactics so that your younger dog learns how to interact healthily.

 It can be challenging to have two dogs with extreme age gaps.
-Sometimes they’re not going to be on the same page.
-Often it is a learning process for all of you, so don’t beat yourself up if you haven’t got a handle on the situation quite yet.
+Sometimes, they’re not going to be on the same page.
+It is a learning process for all of you, so don’t beat yourself up if you haven’t got a handle on the situation quite yet.